 Shingles is a contagious viral infection that causes a painful rash and blisters on the skin from a condition known as postherpetic neuralgia (post-hur-PET-ik noo-RAL-juh).
 It is caused by the varicella-zoster virus, which also causes chickenpox in young people.
-After having chickenpox, the virus doesn’t die, it lies inactive.
+After having chickenpox, the virus doesn’t die; it lies inactive.
 When you are older, the virus sometimes reactivates as shingles.

 Typically, the rash forms on the trunk of the body, wrapping around the flank area.
 The blisters last from 10 to 14 days on average and remain contagious until they’ve scabbed over.
 The pain from the rash can last well after the blisters have gone away.